mattdean1/enigma/README.md

 # enigma
-a simulation of the enigma machine in php for Extended Project Qualification, 2013-14
+A simulation of the enigma machine in php created as part of my Extended Project Qualification, 2013-14

-A fun little project made to supplement my research into the history of Enigma, I ran this on a Raspberry Pi.
+A fun little project made to supplement my research into the history of Enigma, code-making, and code-braking, I ran this on a Raspberry Pi.
 This was my first in-depth look into encryption, and really sparked my interest for the field of cyber-security.

 I replicated the functionality of the enigma machine exactly - a quick breakdown of how it works: